1995subhankar1995/NCP/README.md

 ## Contents
 The major content of our repo are:
- - `RSCP/` The main folder containing the python scripts for running the experiments.
+ - `CP/` The main folder containing the python scripts for running the experiments.
- - `third_party/` Third-party python scripts imported.
-Specifically we make use of the SMOOTHADV attack by [Salman et al (2019)](https://github.com/Hadisalman/smoothing-adversarial)
- - `Create_Figures/` Python scripts for creating all the figures in the paper.
-The /Create_Figures/Figures subfolder contains the figures themselves.
- - `Arcitectures/` Architectures for our trained models.
- - `Pretrained models/` Cohen pretrained models.
-[Cohen et al (2019)](https://github.com/locuslab/smoothing)
  - `checkpoints/` Our pre trained models.
  - `datasets/` A folder that contains the datasets used in our experiments CIFAR10, CIFAR100, Imagenet.
  - `Results/` A folder that contains different csv files from different experiments, used to generate the results in the paper.

-RSCP folder contains:
+CP folder contains:

-1. `RSCP_exp.py`: the main code for running experiments.
+1. `Classification.py`: the main code for running experiments.
-2. `Score_Functions.py`: containing all non-conformity scores used.
-3. `utills.py`: calibration and predictions functions, as well as other function used in the main code.

 ## Prerequisites